 The constructive notice would be present if a property owner properly and frequently inspected the establishment to be sure it is running smoothly and would not cause a slip and fall or any personal injury accident.
 However, if the hazardous condition had recently occurred, such as a spilled drink, the constructive notice does not apply and your case may be further complicated due to legalities.

 For expert knowledge, support, and assistance in your case, contact 1-800-411-PAIN after a slip and fall accident.
 Our team provides you with the best local personal injury attorneys who will be there for you when you need them, as well as providing you with the medical attention you need after a slip and fall accident.
-Call 1-800-411-PAIN if you have been injured and want compensation for your injuries!
+Call Path at 1-800-411-PAIN if you have been injured and want compensation for your injuries!